Today’s Passage – Proverbs 4 – 6 (Click on the references to listen to the audio – click here to view the text from the Blue Letter Bible website)

 “Go to the ant, thou sluggard; consider her ways, and be wise: Which having no guide, overseer, or ruler, Provideth her meat in the summer, and gathereth her food in the harvest.
 How long wilt thou sleep, O sluggard? when wilt thou arise out of thy sleep?
 Yet a little sleep, a little slumber, a little folding of the hands to sleep: So shall thy poverty come as one that travelleth, and thy want as an armed man.” – (Proverbs 6:6-11)

-I remember a few years back, our assistant pastor, Ted Stahl, was sitting on the curb in back of our church and he was staring down at the ground.
+I remember many years back, our assistant pastor, Ted Stahl, was sitting on the curb in back of our church and he was staring down at the ground.
 I was curious as to what he was doing, so I asked him.
 He answer was even more curious: he said that he was obeying the Bible.
 By this point, he had my full attention, so I probed even deeper, and asked him what he meant by that.
 He told me that the Bible commanded him to consider the ants, and as I looked closer I could see that Pastor Stahl was actually observing some ants as they were going about their business.
 I will have to agree that the ants are fascinating creatures.
 They seem to be always busy, working together to accomplish their goal.

 Christians ought to have some of the qualities of ants.
 Our society is filled with lazy people who seem to have little purpose in life, but that shouldn’t be said of us. we should be busy, diligent people who are able to work well with other people to accomplish God’s will for our lives.